 Django – Its user authentication system renders a safe way to manage user accounts and passwords.
 It also ensures that the developers don’t make common mistakes such as cross-site scripting, clickjacking, cross-site request, and forgery.

 Laravel – Laravel makes use of hashed and salted passwords which means that the passwords will never be saved as plain text in the database.
 It also uses the “Bcrypt Hashing Algorithm” to create an encrypted version of the password.

 This is one strong point of Django vs Laravel performance comparison as Python is an absolute winner.
 Python is really secure.
 NASA uses Python.
 Hence, proved!

 Python is a very speedy language, so it is only obvious that Django is also fast.
 Here are a few test statistics that might interest you!

 Django – Plaintext test – 3127 requests/second, JSON test – 3060 requests/second, Random SQLite Fetch test – 2137 requests/second.

 Laravel – Plaintext test – 212 requests/second, JSON test – 167 requests/second, Random SQLite Fetch test – 140 requests/second.

-Here you will get an actual insight in the whole Django vs Laravel frameworks analysis discussion!
+Here you will get actual insight into the whole Django vs Laravel frameworks analysis discussion!

-Django has in-built decorators like login_required, has_permission or require_POST.
-Moreover, there is an admin application which will help you to automatically build a site area and create, view, modify or delete the records.
+Django has in-built decorators like login_required, has_permission, or require_POST.
+Moreover, there is an admin application that will help you automatically build a site area and create views, modify or delete the records.
 It saves time in the development process.